varnishcache/varnish-cache/doc/sphinx/phk/cheri4.rst

 To remove const-ness where it cannot go.

-(If you think that is ISO-C's opus magnum, ask yourself why we still cannot specify struct packing and endianess explicitly ?
+(If you think that is ISO-C's opus magnum, ask yourself why we still cannot specify struct packing and endianness explicitly ?
 It's hardly like anybody ever have to apart data-structures explicitly specified in hardware or protocol documents, is it ?)